 Redox reactions: involve both

 Redox reactions put the two half-reactions (one reduction, one oxidation) together into a complete equation.
-The electrons lost in the oxidation half-reaction are then gained in the reduction half-reaction.
-In this manner, a redox reaction is a chemical reaction wherein electrons are transferred between two species.
+In a redox reaction, one species undergoes a loss of electrons in the oxidation half-reaction, while another species undergoes a gain of those same electrons in the reduction half-reaction.
+Thus, a redox reaction is a chemical reaction that involves the transfer of electrons between two species.

 Examples of Redox Reactions

 Let’s take a look at some examples of full redox reactions